songlab-cal/CherryML/README.md

 ```
 All sequences should have the same length.

-The files in `tree_dir` should list the trees for in each family following the format in the following toy example:
+Each file in `tree_dir` should list the tree for a family following the format in the following toy example:
 ```
 6 nodes
 internal-0